-Koalas spend more time on the ground because it’s cooler down low.
-They also come down to look for water as the gum leaves they eat dry out.
+Koalas spend more time on the ground to keep cool in the summer.
+They also come down to look for water as the gum leaves they eat dry out in the hot weather.

-Unless a koala is clearly sick or injured, or doesn’t go back to the trees at night, put some water out, keep your pets away and let it be.
+Unless a koala is clearly sick or injured, or doesn’t go back to the trees at night, put some water out in a shallow dish, keep your pets away and let it be.

 Although we have the best intentions when checking on wild animals, it can cause them more stress.